Storage

 A single concrete type is included for Accumulating using AccumulatingEmissions.
 This type was introduced for ResourceEmit resources to represent a permanent storage node.
 It was initially utilized for CO₂ storage.

 Two concrete types are included for Cyclic, CyclicRepresentative and CyclicStrategic.
 These two types differ only if the time structure includes representative periods.
 If not, they are equivalent.
-In the case of inclusion of representative periods, CyclicRepresentative enforces the cyclic constraint within a representative period while CyclicStrategic enforces the cyclic constraint within the strategic period.
+In the case of inclusion of representative periods, CyclicRepresentative enforces the cyclic constraint within a representative period while CyclicStrategic enforces the cyclic constraint within the investment period.
 In the case of CyclicStrategic, we hence allow for a net change in the storage level within a representative period.
 This net change is then used for the scaling.

 Capacities